cuthbertLab/music21/buildDoc/rst/what.rst

 The :ref:`overviewNotes`, :ref:`overviewStreams`, :ref:`overviewFormats`, and :ref:`overviewPostTonal` chapters provide surveys of important features of key components of the music21 toolkit.

 The main body of the documentation, however, is the module documentation.
 This provides detailed documentation and examples for every object, method, and function in music21.
-Surveying the module documentation and the example code will demonstrate much of the music21 functionality.
+Surveying the module documentation and the example code will demonstrate much of music21 functionality.
 The module documentation will also be your primary reference when writing music21 scripts.